coverclock/com-diag-astrolabe/README.md

     SYSTem:LCD:CONTrast 0.4

+Astrolabe (a.k.a.
+"O-2") originally used the raw u-Blox GPS NMEA stream to feed the GPS daemon.
+After some discussion with the kind JLT folks who make the CSAC GPSDO, I swapped the serial cables around to feed the GPS daemon from the ARM microcontroller on the GPSDO.
+This is supposed to work better during holdever when the GPS lock is lost.
+To get the ARM to output the NMEA sentences to its console serial port requires the following commands (again, which only need to be done once, ever).

+    GPS:PORT RS232
+    GPS:GPGGA 1
+    GPS:GPRMC 1
+    GPS:GPZDA 1
+    GPS:GPGSV 1

 ## Notes

     Apr 25 11:36:16 mercury kernel: [959158.661259] usb 1-4.4: new full-speed USB device number 13 using xhci_hcd